-Age Groups are determined by the year and month that registering athletes celebrate their birthday with the assessment date each season being 1 October.
-So a little athlete who is aged 8 on the 1st October will participate in the Under 9 category.
-Two other key considerations:
+Age Groups are determined by the year and month that registering athletes celebrate their birthday with the assessment date each season being 1 January.
+So a little athlete who is aged 8 on the 1st January will participate in the Under 9 category.

 What do the children do?

 The children come together - on either Saturday mornings or Friday evenings and participate in a selection of different events.
-The program of events for each meeting is detailed in the season handbook, which is given to every family once they have registered.
+The program of events for each meeting is detailed on TeamApp.

 What are the events?